Literary-Insights/blog/src/content/blog/Chatter_ The Voice in Our Head, Why It Mat - Ethan Kross.txt-1.md

 ---
-title: DEEP SUMMARY - Chatter_ The Voice in Our Head, Why It Mat - Ethan Kross
+title: Chatter_ The Voice in Our Head, Why It Mat - Ethan Kross
 slug: deep-summary-chatter_-the-voice-in-our-head-why-it-mat-ethan-kross
 tags:
   - book-summary